denislaptevxyz/resume/README.md

-A website update is in progress email me
+A website update is in progress.
+You can send me email.